-In order to respond to these pressures, the council has focussed its resources on supporting its strategic priorities (growth in the West Suffolk economy, supporting resilient families and communities and increasing provision of appropriate housing in West Suffolk).
-The council also invested in the West Suffolk Operational Hub, Mildenhall Hub, 17 to 18 Cornhill in Bury St Edmunds and strategic asset purchases including Provincial House in Haverhill.
+In order to respond to the COVID-19 pressures, the council has focussed its resources on supporting its strategic priorities (growth in the West Suffolk economy, supporting resilient families and communities and increasing provision of appropriate housing in West Suffolk).
+The council also invested in the Mildenhall Hub, 17 to 18 Cornhill in Bury St Edmunds and its wholly owned housing deliver company - Barley Homes.

-Details of variances against budget in excess of £50,000 can be seen in the report reference PAS/WS/20/010, entitled '2019 to 2020 Performance Report - Year End Outturn' considered by the Performance and Audit Scrutiny Committee on 28 May 2020.
+Details of significant variances against budget can be seen in the report reference PAS/WS/21/008, entitled '2020 to 2021 Performance Report Quarter 1' considered by the Performance and Audit Scrutiny Committee on 27 May 2021.

-The council's capital expenditure for 2019 to 2020 totalled around £30.9 million, which included investment in the council's commercial asset portfolio (£4.3 million), expenditure on West Suffolk Operational Hub (£5.5 million), Mildenhall Hub (£13.5 million) and purchase of vehicles and plant (£0.7 million).
+The council's capital expenditure for 2020 to 2021 totalled around £32 million, which included loans and investment in the council's wholly owned housing company Barley Homes (£4.9 million), expenditure on 17 to 18 Cornhill (£1.3 million), Mildenhall Hub (£16.8 million) and purchase of vehicles and plant (£0.6 million).
 The council spent approximately £0.8 million on capital grants within the year.
-Around £5.1 million of the total £30.9 million spend for 2019 to 2020 was funded from the council's usable capital receipts, a further £6.3 million from grants and contributions, with the remainder being funded from revenue reserves and internal use of available cash in place of external borrowing.
+Around £7.1 million of the total £32 million spend for 2020 to 2021 was funded from the council's usable capital receipts, a further £9.4 million from grants and contributions, with the remainder being funded from revenue reserves and internal use of available cash in place of external borrowing.